 - Fine sea salt, to taste

-- Optional flavorings: fresh herbs, dried herbs, garlic, ginger, soy sauce, fish sauce, sesame seeds
+- Optional flavorings: dried herbs/spices, garlic, ginger, fresh herbs, and/or sesame seeds

 - Method #1 (for softer vegetables with a higher water content, like zucchini, bell peppers, mushrooms, fennel, or asparagus): In a large non-stick skillet over a medium-high flame, heat enough oil to coat the bottom of the skillet.
 Add the vegetables and cook untouched until they’re lightly browned on the bottom, 2 to 3 minutes.
 Stir and continue cooking until the vegetables are lightly softened and browned all over, 2 to 3 minutes more.
 Season to taste with salt and stir in any optional flavorings of your choice.

-- Method #2 (for harder vegetables, like broccoli, sweet potatoes, and parsnips): Place your vegetables in a large non-stick skillet and add a splash of water, about 1/4 cup.
+- Method #2 (for harder vegetables, like broccoli, sweet potatoes, or carrots): Place your vegetables in a large non-stick skillet and add a splash of water, about 2-4 tablespoons.
 Place over medium heat, cover tightly with a lid, and steam until the vegetables are bright in color and just starting to soften, about 4 minutes.
 Remove the lid, raise the heat to medium-high, and allow any remaining water to evaporate.
 Then stir in a bit of oil and cook untouched until the vegetables are lightly browned on the bottom, 2 to 3 minutes.
 Stir and continue cooking until the vegetables are browned all over, 2 to 3 minutes more.
 Season to taste with salt and stir in any optional flavorings of your choice.

 Keywords: vegetables, side dishes, sauteed vegetables, broccoli, zucchini